-- Active Learning skills for an MBA Entrance Exam: Focused and continuous learning from various sources of information, observation and otherwise for application in getting work done.
+- Active Learning skills: Focused and continuous learning from various sources of information, observation and otherwise for application in getting work done.

-- Active Listening skills for an MBA Entrance Exam: Giving full attention to what other people are saying, understanding the points being made by others, asking questions, etc.
+- Active Listening skills: Giving full attention to what other people are saying, understanding the points being made by others, asking questions, etc.

-- Communication skills in English for an MBA Entrance Exam: Skills in communicating effectively in writing as well as verbally with others in the English language.
+- Communication skills in English: Skills in communicating effectively in writing as well as verbally with others in the English language.

-- Coordination skills for an MBA Entrance Exam: Skills in working together with other people to get things done
+- Coordination skills: Skills in working together with other people to get things done

 - Critical Thinking skills: Skills in an analysis of complex situations, using logic and reasoning to understand the situations and take appropriate actions or make interpretations and inferences.

-- Judgment and Decision Making skills for an MBA Entrance Exam: Skills in considering the pros and cons of various decision alternatives; considering costs and benefits; taking appropriate and suitable decisions.
+- Judgment and Decision Making: Skills in considering the pros and cons of various decision alternatives; considering costs and benefits; taking appropriate and suitable decisions.

-- Negotiation skills for an MBA Entrance Exam: Skills in bringing others together and trying to reconcile differences.
+- Negotiation skills: Skills in bringing others together and trying to reconcile differences.

-- Persuasion skills for an MBA Entrance Exam: Skills in persuading others to change their minds or behaviour.
+- Persuasion skills: Skills in persuading others to change their minds or behaviour.

-- Problem-Solving skills for an MBA Entrance Exam: Skills in analysis and understanding of problems, evaluating various options to solve the problems and using the best option to solve the problems
+- Problem-Solving skills: Skills in analysis and understanding of problems, evaluating various options to solve the problems and using the best option to solve the problems

 What personality characteristics you should have to succeed in an MBA entrance exam?

 These are the personality/ behavioral traits that are expected in you to get admission after an MBA Entrance Exam.

 You are required to be: